 Main page

-Previously known as the Department of Journalism, the Department of Mass Communication, was established in 1955 with a diploma course for working journalists.
-The objective was to produce qualified journalists and media professionals and to cater to the growing needs of the national press and the mass communication industry.
-In 1962, the diploma program was replaced by a regular two year M.A.
-Program.
-This was done in the light of recommendations of the Pakistan Press Communication with the aim to expand and modernize media education in the country.
+Previously known as the Department of Journalism, the Department of Mass Communication was established in 1955 with a diploma course designed for working journalists.
+The primary objective was to produce qualified journalists and media professionals to meet the growing needs of the national press and the Mass Communication industry.
+In 1962, the diploma program was replaced by a regular two-year M.A. program in light of the recommendations of the Pakistan Press Commission, with the aim of expanding and modernizing media education in the country.

 Teaching and Assessment